Kadetino/Kades-SteamDeck/README.md

      - Select wine prefix folder that was created earlier.
    * `Runner options` tab:
      - Select `lutris-GE-Proton#-##`.
-7. Click on newly added game and then click `Run EXE inside Wine prefix` button.
+7. Click on newly added game and then click `Run EXE inside Wine prefix` button.<br />
-8. Select your installer and let it do it's work.
+8. Select your installer and let it do it's work.<br />
 9. After the installation is done, right click the game in Lutris and then click `Configure`:
    * `Game Options` tab:
      - Select executable file for Executable path (e.g. file to launch the game).